 This tower was mentioned in a poem by the British poet, Thomas Hardy, in his poem entitled “The Channel Firing” written in 1914.

 Damage to the tower occurred during World War II when an American plane crashed into it, severely damaging the upper 10 meters of the structure.
-The turret was repaired in 1986 with a helicopter used to lower the new cone onto the tower.
-Today visitors can once again climb the stairs to the viewing platform on top.
+The turret was repaired in 1986 with a helicopter, which was used to lower the new cone onto the tower.
+Today visitors can once again climb the stairs to the viewing platform at the top.